ELEC ENG 1102 - Digital Electronics

 Formative means that the assessment is primarily for the purpose of developing understanding and obtaining feedback for improvement.
 Summative means that the assessments tests your understanding.

-Assessment Related RequirementsThe examination, practical and CPP components are hurdle requirements.
-It is necessary to achieve at least 40% in all three of these components.
-If the exam hurdle requirement is not achieved, the total course mark will be limited to a maximum of 49.
-If the practical and/or CPP hurdle requirements are not met, the total course mark will be limited to a maximum of 44.
+Assessment Related RequirementsThe practicals are a hurdle requirement.
+It is necessary to achieve at least 40% in this components.
+If the hurdle requirement is not achieved, the total course mark will be limited to a maximum of 49.

-It is important to note that no modified arrangements for assessment are offered for the practicals, report assignment or research presentation after the end of Week 12.
+It is important to note that no modified arrangements for assessment are offered for the practicals after the end of Week 12.
 By arrangement with the practical or course coordinator, it will be possible throughout the semester for students who are falling significantly behind to have modified arrangements.
-However if students persistently neglect the practical, assignment or presentation components throughout semester they are likely to not meet the hurdle requirement and hence fail the course without further opportunity for redemption.
+However if students persistently neglect the practical throughout semester they are likely to not meet the hurdle requirement and hence fail the course without further opportunity for redemption.
 Exceptions will be made in the case of verifiable medical or compassionate circumstances beyond the student's control.

 If a student fails to meet a hurdle requirement (normally no less than 40%), and is assigned a total mark for the course in the range of 45-49, then the student is entitled to an offer of additional assessment of some type.
 The type of assessment is to be decided by the School Assessment Review Committee when determining final results.
 The student's final total mark will be entered at no more than 49% and the offer of an additional assessment will be specified e.g. US01.
 Once the additional assessment has been completed, this mark will be included in the calculation of the total mark for the course and the better of the two results will apply.
 Note however that the maximum final result for a course in which a student has sat an additional assessment will be a "50 Pass".